Members

 Website

-Dr Rory Waterman is a poet, editor and critic, and has led the MA Creative Writing since 2013.
-He also teaches on BA English and BA Creative Writing, and supervises PhD students in both Creative Writing and English.
+Professor Rory Waterman is a poet, editor and critic, and has led the MA Creative Writing since 2013.
+He also teaches on BA Creative Writing, BA English, and MRes English Literary Research, and supervises PhD students in both Creative Writing and English.
 His first collection was a Poetry Book Society Recommendation and was shortlisted for the Seamus Heaney Prize in 2014, and his second was shortlisted for the Ledbury Forte Prize in 2019.
-His third was published by Carcanet in May 2020.
+His third was published by Carcanet in May 2020, and a fourth is due in 2024, as is a retrospective volume of his selected press articles and reviews.
 Waterman’s research interests mainly focus on modern and contemporary poetry.
 He has written three critical monographs, co-edits New Walk Editions with Nick Everett at the University of Leicester, writes regularly for the TLS, PN Review and other publications, and co-led the AHRC-funded project ‘Poets Respond to Covid-19’ (2020-21).
+In 2024 and 2025, he led the AHRC-funded Research, Development and Engagement project ‘Lincolnshire Folk Tales: Origins, Legacies, Connections, Futures‘.

 Select publications: